 If we ask young children to describe what they know and feel about themselves, we find their ideas of me to be few and concrete (e.g. referring to gender, hair colour).
 It is not until around 8 years of age that more substantial self-evaluations (e.g. assessments of dispositional behaviour, personality traits, and self-worth) are expressed in self-descriptions.
 Thus, the accepted view is that the self-concept expands throughout childhood; building from concrete self-knowledge to abstract evaluative reflection.
 However, it could be that young children simply don’t have the vocabulary to express abstract ideas of me.
 This is important, since beyond these self-reports, we have relatively little data on the development of the self-concept beyond 2 years.

 An important aim of our study is to substantiate the evidence for growth in the self-concept between 3 and 10 years.
-We are collecting children’s self-descriptions in free form and using a standardised self-concept measure, designed to support young children in reporting their thoughts and feelings about themselves (Harter & Pike’s (1983) Pictorial Scale of Perceived Competence and Social Acceptance).
-We are also asking children to anticipate their own self-consciousness.
+We collected children’s self-descriptions in free form and using a standardised self-concept measure, designed to support young children in reporting their thoughts and feelings about themselves (Harter & Pike’s (1983) Pictorial Scale of Perceived Competence and Social Acceptance).
+We also asked children to anticipate their own self-consciousness.
 Children are told six stories in which the main character could be expected to experience self-conscious emotion (pride, guilt, embarrassment), and asked how they would feel in that situation.
 This is a relatively straight forward way to determine if a child is capable of ‘higher level’ self-evaluation.